 Massachusetts Speeding Ticket Attorney Patrick Donovan

-Patrick Donovan is a former Massachusetts prosecutor who has appeared in over fifty Massachusetts court.
-Attorney Donovan has saved clients thousands of dollars in speeding ticket fines and increased insurance premiums.
+Patrick Donovan has appeared in over fifty Massachusetts courts.
+Attorney Donovan has saved his client’s thousands of dollars in speeding ticket fines and increased insurance premiums.
 Attorney Donovan has presented the first seminar on Traffic Court to fellow lawyers at the Massachusetts Continuing Legal Education.
 Attorney Donovan offers a free phone consultation to people who have gotten a Massachusetts speeding ticket.
 Call Today.